constellation-daq/Constellation/docs/manual/howtos/satellite_cxx.md

 for the microcontroller implementation, please refer to the [MicroSat project](https://gitlab.desy.de/constellation/microsat/).
 ```

-## Sending or Receiving Data
+## Transmitting or Receiving Data

-The first decision that needs to be taken is whether the satellite will produce and transmit data, or if it will receive and
+The first decision that needs to be taken if the satellite will produce and transmit data, if it will receive and process
-process data from other satellites.
+data from other satellites or not take part in data transmission at all.

 ## Implementing the FSM Transitions

 In Constellation, actions such as device configuration and initialization are realized through so-called transitional states
 which are entered by a command and exited as soon as their action is complete.
 A more detailed description on this can be found
 in the [satellite section](../concepts/satellite.md) of the framework concepts overview.
 The actions attached to these
-transitional states are implemented by overriding the virtual methods provided by the `Satellite` base class.
+transitional states are implemented by overriding the virtual methods provided by the {cpp:class}`Satellite <constellation::satellite::Satellite>` base class.

 For a new satellite, the following transitional state actions **should be implemented**: